-Other chino styles prove just how easy it is to change the attitude of the pant with minimal changes.
-Cropped chinos gain an instant day-off, summer-vacation feel, and wide-leg chinos are both classic and fashion-forward.
+Other chino styles prove just how easy it is to change the attitude of the pants with minimal changes.
+Cropped chinos gain an instant day-off, summer vacation feel, and wide-leg chinos are both classic and fashion-forward.
 The enormous range of colors chino pants are offered in further boosts their versatility.
 Khaki pants go from boardrooms to bars, and chino pants in brighter colors embrace a more casual attitude.

 Even the chino pant’s pocket configurations convey a different mood.
 Standard chino pockets are more traditional and dressy, while five-pocket chinos can pull off that casual denim vibe while remaining classic enough to pair with a blazer.